 - apply economic tools to evaluate the impact of EU policies on various stakeholders;

 - assess the risks and the opportunities facing European companies within the context of the EU trade policy

-- evaluate possible solutions to the most important unresolved problems of the EU, namely unemployment, the productivity gap, inequalities and the sovereign debt crisis.
+- evaluate possible solutions to the most important unresolved problems of the EU.

 More in general: